SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 ### Session-18
 - Another name of ansible is Configuration-server (or) Ansible-server (or) Main-server (or) Controller machine.
 - What are the disadvantages in shellscript ?
-L, S, E, R, E, S
+L, S, E, R, E, S, R, E
 - What are the advantages of ansible over shellscript ?
 O, C, A, C, O
 - Can ansible create instances on external systems like azure, aws, gitlab etc ?
 YES!
 But it is not recommended, because ansible is only intended for configuration management & application deployment.